Skip to content

 ”No credentials found”

-If the Anthropic token profile is missing, run claude setup-token on the gateway host, then re-check:
+If the Anthropic profile is missing, configure an Anthropic API key on the gateway host or set up the Anthropic setup-token path, then re-check:

 Terminal window